Congress only party in country that elects its president: Ajay Maken | Politics

 - India

-Congress is the only party in the country that holds an election for the post of its president, AICC general secretary Ajay Maken said on Thursday.
+Congress is the only party in the country that holds an election for the post of its president, All India Congress Committee general secretary Ajay Maken has said.

-Maken, who is Congress' Rajasthan in-charge, arrived here to review the preparations for the party's proposed 'Halla Bol' rally on September 4 in Delhi.
+Maken, who is Congress' Rajasthan in-charge, arrived here on Thursday to review the preparations for the party's proposed 'Halla Bol' rally on September 4 in Delhi.

 He stressed that the presidential election will take place according to the party's rules.